Sustainable Agriculture Group

-Outpost partners with a local nonprofit that aligns with our mission to create a healthy, diverse and sustainable community.
-This includes not only a grant from our Co-op Community Fund, but the opportunity to promote their programs and events.
+Outpost partners with a local non-profit that aligns with our mission to create a healthy, diverse and sustainable community.
+This includes a donation based on the earned interest from our Co-op Community Fund and the opportunity to promote their programs and events.

 Marbleseed